Should I really be buying a home during a global pandemic? Is now the right time? The answer is… wait for it… maybe!

 Tips to Remember!

 All loans aren’t created equally.
-Small down payments may sound appealing, but will generally be paired with some additional costs like mortgage insurance.
+Small down payments may sound appealing but will generally be paired with some additional costs like mortgage insurance.
 This is common with FHA Loans, Conventional 97 Loans, and other loans requiring less than a 20% down payment.
-Make sure you understand what these costs are, if you can avoid them, and what options there are for removing them in the future.
+Ensure you understand what these costs are if you can avoid them and what options there are for removing them in the future.